TXequestria/TXequestria/README.md

 - 👋 Hi, I’m @TXequestria
-- 👀 I’m interested in Linux Security, Censorship circumven, Cryptos
+- 👀 I’m interested in Linux Security, Censorship circumvention, Cryptos
 - 🌱 I’m currently learning C++, python, Bash
 - 💞️ I’m looking to collaborate on None
 - 📫 How to reach me : by My Github!